 This is a companion volume to the five Southern Pacific passenger car volumes published by the Southern Pacific Historical and Technical Society.

 The dining and lounge cars of the railroads which inter-lined equipment on through trains operated jointly with the Southern Pacific are the cars detailed in this volume.
 The monster title of this book lists those railroads.
 The Southern Pacific routes these cars operated on were the Overland and Golden State routes.

 An addendum covers the arch roof dining cars operated by the Western Pacific Railroad.

 Contents:Dining and Lounge Cars Operated by C&NW, pp. 12-47;Dining and Lounge Cars Operated by CMStP&P, pp. 48-65;Dining and Lounge Cars Operated by CRI&P, pp. 66-117;Dining and Lounge Cars Operated by Union Pacific, pp. 118-193;Appendix: Western Pacific Non-Common Standard Arch Roof Dining Cars, pp. 194-199;Bibliography and Index, pp. 200-208.

 This is an extensive work with 265 photographs (25 in color), 59 plans, Rosters, Appendix, Bibliography, Glossary of Terms and Index.

-Union Terminal Publications, 208 pages, standard landscape book 10 x 8 in., B&W and Color photographs.
+Union Terminal Publications, 208 pages, standard landscape book 10 x 8 in., Black-and-White and Color photographs.